 - 1. The website URL and/or screen shots of the website you created

 - 2. The brochure

 - 3. Photographs

 - 4. Surveys

 - 5. Drawings/sketches

-- 6. Video (uploaded to ManageBac is best but you can also upload to YouTube.
+- 6. Video (sent to supervisor, Ms. Grose, or uploaded to YouTube.
 This way your supervisor is able to view the video with ease.
 DVD's are acceptable but you are responsible for ensuring the format is viewable for your supervisor)

 - 7. Anything that demonstrates how you used your skills to develop your goals